lukaspfisterch/execution-without-normativity/README.md

 Execution Without Normativity is a minimal axiomatic theory of deterministic execution and observation.
 It defines atomic execution events, an append-only ordered execution stream, and a strict separation between deterministic projections and observational artifacts.
 The model is intentionally non-normative and avoids governance, policy, or domain semantics.

+## Positioning

+This paper defines a minimal execution substrate.
+It is intentionally non-normative.
+Governed architectures can be built on top of it, but are out of scope.

 ## Build

 ```bash